-Solenis introduced MicroSol℠ advanced retention and drainage solutions to help printing and writing producers optimize retention, drainage and formation — without compromising performance on any one variable.
+Solenis introduced MicroSol℠ advanced retention and drainage solutions to help producers of graphic and specialty papers optimize retention, drainage and formation — without compromising performance on any one variable.
 MicroSol features a revolutionary combination of technologies that dramatically widens the papermaking operating window, leading to the following benefits:

 MicroSol advanced retention and drainage solutions bring together two revolutionary technologies: PerForm™ SP, a patented structured polymer, and PerForm™ MP, a unique structured colloidal silica.
 They can be used by themselves, but when added together, PerForm SP and PerForm MP have a synergistic effect that delivers even greater performance.